zamiramos/TweeterProject/Readme.md

 ## Conclusions until now

-1. SVM algorithm given us the best results.
+1. SVM algorithm has given us the best results.
 2. We can get better results if we will continue to increase the dataset size.
-3. The best result given when we didn't restrict the maximum number of words represents as vector
+3. The best result given when was we didn't restrict the maximum number of words represents as vector
-4. When n-gram > 5 the result are not getting better. (let's continue with n-gram 5)
+4. When n-gram > 5 the results are not getting better. (let's continue with n-gram 5)
-5. Without to remove stopping words the results are not good(compare to with removing stopping words)
+5. Without removing stopping words the results are not good(compare to with removing stopping words)

 ## Try 2 - CNN using Keras package